neuro-inc/neuro-cli/README.md

 ### neuro admin remove-cluster-user

-Remove user access from the cluster
+Remove user access from the cluster.

 **Usage:**